mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 # Best Practices

-An number of best practices for Atlas SDK users.
+Follow these best practices when using the Atlas Go SDK.

 ## Using Getters Instead of Direct Field Access